Sylie04/DopaVers/README.md

 - A homepage that provides easy navigation to different sections

 ## Features
-- **GitHub Workflows**: Includes `.github/workflows` with a link to the repository hosting the Unity game.
 - **User Authentication**: Users can register and log in (`index.html`).
 - **Profile Page**: Users can view and edit their personal details (`Profilepage.html`).
 - **Homepage**: Central hub with navigation links to different sections (`Homepage.html`).